mattermost/docs/source/mobile/mobile-appconfig.rst

 Mattermost AppConfig Values
 ---------------------------

 The following table shows all the configuration options that can be sent from the EMM provider of your choice to the Mattermost mobile apps.
+You can also :download:`download an XML template <mattermost-specfile.xml>` of the configuration file for use with your EMM provider.

 +------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+--------+---------------+------------------+-------------+--------------------------+
 | Key                    | Description                                                                                                                                                                                                     | Type   | Default Value | Valid Values     | iOS Support | Android for Work Support |